carloskafka/desafiorotaslinhasaereas/README.md

 ## Console

-Input a source and destination in console to find best route by lower price.
+Input a source and destination in console for example 'GRU-CDG' to find best route by lower price.

 ## Rest Endpoints